lxylxy123456/shv/README.md

 ### Running SHV on QEMU

-There are two options to load SHV to QEMU / KVM.
+There are two ways to load SHV to QEMU / KVM.
 * To load SHV image directly, use `-kernel shv.bin`.
 * To boot SHV using GRUB, use `-cdrom grub.iso`.